PanIntegralus/discord.webm-compilation/README.md

 I just found them and though making a list would be nice.

 ## Quick update (23/02/2023)
-### Discord just updated the way videos are shown, so it's likely that more than one video on this list are probably broken.
+### Discord just updated the way videos are shown, so it's likely that more than one video on this list is probably broken.
 I tried some of them and they "work".

 Just a quick warning before you send these out there, some videos have **REALLY LOUD SOUNDS**.